on2itsecurity/meetup-kubenetsec/exercises.md

 ## Exercise 5: Generate Intra- pod & cluster traffic

-* The runtests pod will connect to the otherpad in an other namespace.
+* The runtests pod will connect to the otherpod in an other namespace.
 * On the dashboard you should be able to see if this connection is succesful.
 * What kind of traffic is going from the testpod to the otherpod ?
   * How would you inspect this traffic ?